apache/doris/docs/en/sql-reference/sql-functions/conditional-functions/if.md

 `if(boolean condition, type valueTrue, type valueFalseOrNull)`

-Returns valueTrue when condition is true, returns valueFalseOrNull otherwise
+Returns valueTrue when condition is true, returns valueFalseOrNull otherwise.

+The return type is the type of the result of the valueTrue/valueFalseOrNull expression

 ## example